Substance abuse prevention: School-based prevention programs

 There are a number of community-based prevention programs and classes that aim to educate children and families about the harms of substance use.
-Schools began introducing substance use oriented classes for their students in grades as low as preschool.
-The inclusion of prevention studies into classroom curricula at a young age has been shown to help to break early behaviors that could be signs of an increased risk for developing a substance use disorder in the future.
+Schools began introducing substance use-oriented classes for students as early as preschool.
+Incorporating prevention studies into classroom curricula at a young age has been shown to break early behaviors that may signal an increased risk of developing a substance use disorder.
 Around 40% of children have tried alcohol by the time that they are ten.

 Many organizations educate, advocate, and collaborate to prevent substance use.
 Some programs may begin by allowing students to be interactive and learn skills such as how to refuse drugs.
 This is proven to be a more effective method than strictly educational or non-interactive ones.
 When direct influences (e.g., peers) and indirect influences (e.g., media influence) are addressed, the program is better able to cover broad social influences that most programs do not consider.
 Programs that encourage a social commitment to abstain from drugs show lower rates of drug use.
 Getting the community outside of the school to participate and also using peer leaders to facilitate the interactions tend to be an effective facet of these programs.
 Even though adolescents are frequently aware of the negative consequences of substance use, they may start and maintain this habit.
 Adolescents, their parents, and other family members are the focus of comprehensive preventive and control programs in schools and the community.
 These effective actions help promote children's development of a positive sense of self-worth and sufficiency, to stop adolescent risk behavior, and to help them build strong, healthy coping skills.
 Lastly, teaching youth and adolescents skills that increase resistance skills in social situations may increase protective factors in that population.